Birdsongs of Appalachia

 ONLINE HOMEWORK MODULES

-Four optional self-study homework modules including additional videos, helpful resources, field assignments and study challenges will be posted each week and available on-demand for your convenience.
+Four optional self-study homework modules including additional videos, helpful resources and field assignments and study challenges will be posted each week and available on-demand for your convenience.

-What if I don’t live near Sylva, NC?
+What if I don’t live in Western NC?

-While those living outside of the greater Southern Appalachian region will still benefit from learning to discern the 8 Qualities of Birdsongs, some of the birds we focus on may not be native to your area.
+While those living outside of the greater Southern Appalachian region will still benefit from learning to apply the skills of Birdsong Identification, some of the birds we focus on may not be native to your area.

 Will there be homework?